mlswg/mls-protocol/draft-ietf-mls-protocol.md

 membership_tag = MAC(membership_key, AuthenticatedContentTBM)
 ~~~

-When decoding an PublicMessage into an AuthenticatedContent,
+When decoding a PublicMessage into an AuthenticatedContent,
 the application MUST check `membership_tag` and MUST check that the
 FramedContentAuthData is valid.